-With all of the blogging about touring and camping, I really haven’t broken down in much detail how everything gets loaded up in the bags.
+Microtour 2012 022With all of the blogging about touring and camping, I really haven’t broken down in much detail how everything gets loaded up in the bags.
 Believe it or not, there actually is a logic to how all of this fits together.
 Keep in mind at this point that this is my camping configuration, intended for wilderness camping trips of a few days at most.
 I’ve yet to go on any extended tour, and while quite similar, I would expect some changes/additions.

 The right pocket is my toolbox with a spare tube, a bike tool, a Leatherman, and some zip ties.
 The left pocket is for a patch kit, spare batteries, a length of clothes line and a box with some band-aids and loose change.
+You also might find some sun screen and a tube of vaseline.

 The Big Agnes is one of the pieces of “ultralight gear” that I have.
 I had been lusting over an Integral Designs Unishelter bivy, and even had one picked out, when the Seedhouse popped up on Ebay with a BIN price roughly one third of the cost new, and way below the Unishelter.
 It’s actually lighter than the bivy and packs down just a little smaller, even though it has enough room to sit upright and change clothes.
 The only downside is that it is not completely free standing, and you need to plant several stakes to set it up.
 That can be a problem on rocky ground.
-When using this tent, it also fits into a compression sack and gets mounted on the front rack.
+It also takes a little bit of practice to assemble the pole mechanism and stake things out.024

 The panniers are “semi-custom” made by Swift Industries in Seattle.
 All that semi-custom means is that you get to pick the fabric, colors, and a few options.
 I like the oiled canvas both for the weather protection and the classic look similar to the Carradice bag.
 I was looking at several options for panniers as well as size, and these pretty much fit the bill for everything I wanted; but I paid way more than what I was originally planning.
-Now granted, they are extremely well made and worth every penny, but I found that good panniers with multi-pockets are expensive.
+Now granted, they are extremely well made and worth every penny, but I found that good panniers with multi-pockets are expensive.IMAG0016

-The right pannier is the bedroom.
-I use a Montbell Ultralight Super Spiral 30F bag.
-This is another piece of ultralight high end gear, but, true to form, it was one of those situations where I got a really good deal on it and the bag comes highly recommended.
 I got turned on to Montbell after reading Kent Peterson’s blog and his minimalist camping techniques, and then started doing some research of my own.
-The bags are very well made, incredibly light weight, pack down to the size of a football, and most importantly; they are accurately rated for their temperatures.
-In a nut shell, this bag has 800 power down in elastic baffles – so while it lofts up really well, the elastic also keeps the bag close to the body.
+The bags are very well made, incredibly light weight, and pack down small.
+In a nut shell, these bags have 800 power down in elastic baffles – so while they loft up really well, the elastic also keeps the bags close to the body.
 This allows for plenty of room, yet it eliminates the need to warm dead air space.
-Since I haven’t planned any longer trips, I think using a down bag, and not worrying about excessive moisture, is prudent.
-I’ve also used a Big Agnes Lost Ranger, a down bag rated for 15F, and a BA Skinny Fish, which is the synthetic equivalent.
-Both are great bags for bike camping, and quite affordable.

 Top Row: BA Seedhouse SL1 tent, Montbell UL SuperSpiral bag, BA insulated pad, REI Polartech bag liner.
 Bottom row: Exped pillow, second pillow and case, REI seat pad, Outdoor Research Peru cap, MSR pack towel.